tsmielowski/themoviedb/README.md

 For preparing a development environment tool create-react-app was used.
 Npm package themoviedb-javascript-library is used to integrate with TheMovieDB API.
-React library was used to prepare view layer.
+React library is used to prepare view layer.

 ## Instalation